 Similarly, the best way to get around is through the Calgary public transportation: bus and C-Train (LRT) are operated by the Calgary Transit.
-Using the bus pass, you can hop in and out wherever you please.
+Using the bus pass, you can hop in and out as you please.

-What Is Low-income Monthly Transit Pass
+What Is Low-Income Monthly Transit Pass

 How to Get a Discounted Calgary Bus Pass